yanuar-ar/intents-framework/README.md

 ## Description

-The Intents Framework is a modular and interoperable system designed to interpret and execute user intents on any ENV-compatible blockchain.
+The Intents Framework is a modular and interoperable system designed to interpret and execute user intents on any EVM-compatible blockchain.
 It leverages a combination of smart contracts, solvers, and an optional UI component to provide a comprehensive solution for decentralized intent management.

 ## Features